drvinceknight/unpeudemath/_posts/2014-12-23-using_python_and_selenium_for_a_jekyll_site.md

 This time around we get an assertion error :)

 Now we can go about changing our site (we are doing some TDD right now).
-Here is the new config file (note I have only changed the `title` field):
+[Here is the new config file](https://gist.github.com/drvinceknight/a5d7e0d311bb0ce7f050) (note I have only changed the `title` field):

-{% gist drvinceknight/a5d7e0d311bb0ce7f050 %}

 Now when we run the tests we get no assertion error: